ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 This pattern describes Zerto for disaster recovery for VMware Cloud Foundations (VCF) workloads where both the protected and recovery sites are in {{site.data.keyword.vpc_short}}.
 The deployment of the Zerto solution needs to be done manually.
 Zerto licenses can be ordered through VMware Solutions portal.

-- Disaster recovery is a shared responsibility of the Client and supported by IBM or Business Partner for building and supported day 2 services.
-If you do not use IBM/Partner for building and supported Day 2 services, then you are responsible for disaster recovery.
+- Disaster recovery is a shared responsibility of the Client and supported by IBM or Business Partner for build and day 2 support services.
+If you do not use IBM or Business Partner for build and Day 2 support services, then you are responsible for disaster recovery.
 - If the workload to be protected must support data encryption, GPDR and other regulated compliance refer to [Deploy {{site.data.keyword.cloud_notm}} Resiliency Design with Veeam on VMware](https://cloud.ibm.com/docs/vmware-cross-region-dr?topic=vmware-cross-region-dr-overview).
 - This pattern is cross-region, meaning that the recovery site is in a different {{site.data.keyword.cloud_notm}} region than the protected location, for example protected site is Frankfurt and the recovery location is Madrid.
-However, if required the pattern can use a recovery site in the same geographic region, but a different Availability Zone if required, for example Frankfurt AZ1 and Frankfurt AZ3.
+However, if required the pattern can use a recovery site in the same geographic region, but a different Availability Zone, for example Frankfurt AZ1 and Frankfurt AZ3.

 Check to ensure that the minimum distance between the protected and recovery sites meets your requirement. {: important}